Faculty and student perspectives on hybrid instruction

 Faculty perspectives

-Why are instructors interested in blended learning and what are their perspectives about it?
+Why are instructors interested in blended learning, and what are their perspectives about it?
 Three major elements of interest to instructors are:

-- impact on learning – the ability to engage students in deeper, more active learning activities;
+1. Impact on learning – the ability to engage students in deeper, more active learning activities;

-A major factor to examine in any effort is whether someone would repeat the efforts they have done once the task is completed.
+A major factor to examine in any effort is whether someone would repeat their efforts once the task is completed.
 The University of Central Florida reported that 88% of the faculty who taught blended courses were satisfied with the course and would teach it in a blended format again in the future (Dzuiban, Hartman, and Moskal, 2004).
 This data, however, comes from an institute with a solid support ecosystem for blended learning.
 The UW–Madison’s Educational Innovation initiative is working to build such an ecosystem for our campus, and this toolkit is a part of that.

 Student perspectives